jajetloh/quokkasim-book/src/rust-prerequisites.md

 - Async/await syntax, at a very basic level, and the Send and Sync traits
 - The 'static lifetime

+Some recommended resources to help with learning these concepts include:

 | Documentation and Articles | Videos |
 |------|-----------------|